 Planting Flowers in Guile

-Guile is a sugary sweet programming language!
-We can do a lot of cool things in it, so let's jump right in!
+Guile is a cute programming language that can do a lot of cool things!

-After hitting Return, you'll be greeted with a prompt that looks sort of like:
+You'll be greeted with a prompt that looks like this:

 Welcome to the REPL!
 Let's do some programming.